isaiasgabriel/isaiasgabriel/README.md

 ### Hi there 👋

-- 📕 I’m currently learning: Javascrpit
+- 📕 I’m currently learning: Javascript
+- 💻️ OS: Linux
+- 🇧🇷 Location: Brazil
 - 📫 How to reach me: is.gabri3l@gmail.com